 Cables should not be pulled by the jacket unless it is specifically approved by the cable manufacturers and an approved cable grip, often called a “Kellems Grip,” is used.
 These grips are usually tied to the strength members also.

+Special fiber optic pulling tapes should be used if available.
 An 8mm polyester or polyaramid pull rope must to be used for optical fiber cables that are to be pulled in by hand.
 When using a hauling winch, a 12,5mm or thicker polyester or polyaramid rope should be used as hauling rope.

 Ropes manufactured from nylon are not suitable as their stretch factor is too high and they can potentially cut into ducts.
 Steel hauling rope or galvanised wire must never be used as they can damage ducts and/or cables.

-Duct Fill Ratios for hauling
+Duct Fill Ratios for Hauling

 Fill ratios are calculated by comparing the area of an inner diameter cross-section of the inner-duct to the outer diameter cross-section area of the fiber optic cable.
 For optimum hauling performance, it is recommended that the cable-to-duct diameter fill ratio does not exceed 65%, or as per cable spec sheet.